sturob/tmux-teleport/README.md

 <kbd>ALT + /</kbd> to activate, then:

-	  RETURN   Go to selected window or run action
+	  RETURN   Go to selected window

 	  CTRL-n   New window, named with the search text CTRL-\   Rename selected window